Q Is obsessive-compulsive disorder a disease that can be completely cured, or does it require lifelong management?

 Detailed Answer

-The Reality of OCD Prognosis
+The Reality of the Prognosis for Obsessive-Compulsive Disorder

 Related FAQs